skybrush-io/skybrush.js/packages/mavlink/README.md

 ## Chnages made to the generated implementations

-The generated implementations are not exactly modern idiomatic JavaScript (to put it mildly), and they use a patched version of the third-party `jspack` and `long` libraries.
+The generated implementations use a patched version of the third-party `jspack` and `long` libraries.
 The patches to `long` are relatively benign and they can easily be traced by diffing the source against the original (version 4.0.0), but the `jspack` code was also reformatted, which makes it extremely hard to figure out where the real changes are.
 Therefore, I have simply vendored `long` and `jspack` in the source tree and modified the generated JavaScript implementations of the MAVLink message processors to use the vendored variants.

-* The generated implementations also depend on `underscore`, which is unfortunate because `lodash` would be so much better, but alas.
+* The generated implementations also depend on `underscore`, which is unfortunate because `lodash` is more common nowadays.

 * The generated implementations import the `util` module from Node.js, but the only function they use from it is `inherits`, which is provided by a separate